thoughtbot/goal-oriented-git/src/2-2-refer-to-commits.md

 # Goal: Refer to commits

+In the last chapter we learnt how to use the `git log` command to find a commit's identifier, which we could use with the `git show` command to view the contents of that commit.

 Commit identifiers can be quite cumbersome to use: they're long, complex, and not very memorable.
-Fortunately, there are some better options.
+Fortunately, Git provides a range of alternatives.

-Let's imagine the following Git history, and see if there are better ways of referring to the commits:
+Let's imagine the following Git history, and see how we can refer to the commits without using the long-winded commit identifiers:

 `# cd examples/2-2-refer-to-commits
 `$ git log